svan0/anime_recommendation_system/README.md

 - season: Season the anime started airing on (example animes that started in Jan 2020 have season Winter 2020)
 - studios: List of studios that created the anime
 - genres: List of the anime genres (Action, Shonen etc..)
-- scoore: Average score of the anime on myanimelist
+- scoore: Average score of the anime on myanimelist.net
 - score_count: Number of users that scored the anime
-- score_rank: Rank of anime based on its score on myanimelist
+- score_rank: Rank of anime based on its score on myanimelist.net
-- popularity_rank: Rank of anime based on its popularity on myanimelist
+- popularity_rank: Rank of anime based on its popularity on myanimelist.net
 - members_count: Number of users that are members of the anime
 - favorites_count: Number of users that have the anime as a favorite anime
 - watching_count: Number of users watching the anime